samisalkosuo/clipasswordmgr/README.rst

 - Add new account using 'add' command.
 - List all accounts using 'list' command.
 - View an account using 'view' command.
+- When viewing an account, password is copied to clipboard.
+This is very handy :-).
 - Commands have options and help.
 For example: 'view -h' and 'copy -h'.
 - Command history and completion is available.
 - See help for more.

-All accounts are stored to password file in CLIPWDMGR_DATA_DIR directory.
+All accounts are stored to a password file in CLIPWDMGR_DATA_DIR directory.
 All accounts are encrypted using your own passphrase.